coverclock/com-diag-hazer/README.md

 is typically computing an ensemble solution using multiple constellations.

-SAT is the list of satellites in view, including an index that is purely an artifact of Hazer, the satellites identifying number (same comment as above), its elevation and azimuth in degrees from its ephemeris, and the signal to noise ratio (really, a carrier to noise density ratio) in decibels Hertz for its transmission.
+SAT is the list of satellites in view, including an index that is purely an artifact of Hazer, the Space Vehicle IDentifier (same comment as for ACT), its ELeVation and AZiMuth in degrees based on its ephemeris, and the signal to noise ratio (really, a carrier to noise density ratio) in deciBels Hertz for its transmission.

 While NMEA (and UBX too for that matter) is good about updating the application